Anyone can nominate a place with heritage values for the National or Commonwealth Heritage Lists.

 New nominations must meet the Commonwealth Heritage List criteria.

-New nominations for the Commonwealth Heritage List are now open and will close on 9 February 2022.
+New nominations for the Commonwealth Heritage List closed on 19 April 2023.

 Places on the Commonwealth Heritage List can be entirely within a Commonwealth area, or if outside of Australia, owned or leased by the Commonwealth or a Commonwealth agency.